Senator demands answers as national park boss orders U.S. flag removal | WND | by Around the Web

 The bridge is being built by Granite Construction, after a 2021 rockslide took out a portion of the popular Denali Park Road that is used by visitors and tour buses to access more remote areas of the national park.

 Since 2023, construction has been underway to repair the road at mile 45.
-This spring two mobile trucks and one piece of heavy equipment had been flying standard-sized U.S. flags.Is the Biden administration anti-American?0% (0 Votes)0% (0 Votes)
+This spring two mobile trucks and one piece of heavy equipment had been flying standard-sized U.S. flags.Is the Biden administration anti-American?100% (367 Votes)0% (1 Votes)

 One of the contractors working on the bridge reached out to the Alaska Watchman regarding the recent order that the flags be removed.
 He asked that his name not be used, given that he is actively working on the project.